biocoat/cell/README.md

 advisor and her support of this project

 Clemson University is acknowledged for generous allotment of compute time on Palmetto cluster.

+This is a part of an independent study course at Clemson University